MyNerv/jekyll/_posts/2018-05-09-working-with-forestry-io.md

 _How awesome is that?!_

 But this is just the tip of the iceberg for form handling.
 There are options to override the default success message with a redirect to `/pages/custom-success-page.html`, custom error handling, javascript, and so on.
 And there's an allocation of free form submissions to make it even more sexy!

+If you're interesting in using forms in your flow, be sure to check out how [Netlify integrates with Zapier](https://www.netlify.com/docs/form-handling/#receiving-submissions), for a vast array of awesome interaction with third-party applications :).